nacgarg/quotidian/README.md

 Quotidian
 =========
-A Chrome Extension that brings you a quote a day.
+A Chrome Extension that brings you quotes.